Skip to content Skip to footer

 Cost Of Living

-The cost of living in Bergamo is moderate compared to other cities in Italy.
-Rent, groceries, and dining out are reasonably priced, making it an attractive destination for travelers seeking affordable experiences.
+The cost of living index in Bergamo is lower compared to major Italian cities like Milan.
+Housing, transportation, and dining expenses are relatively affordable, making it an attractive destination for tourists and expats.

 Other